abhiwand/atk/doc/source/ds_dflw.rst

 Filter Rows:
 ------------

-The :code:`filter` function is like :code:`drop`, except it removes all rows for which the predicate evaluates to False.
+The :code:`filter` method is like :code:`drop`, except it removes all rows for which the predicate evaluates to False.

 Examples:
 ~~~~~~~~~

-To keep only those rows where field *b* is in the range 0 to 10:
+To delete those rows where field *b* is outside the range of 0 to 10:

 .. code::